Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Subhorizon crossing in pre-reheating

-In the pre-inflation and inflation epoch, the subhorizon observer views the particle-antiparticle asymmetry because some of particles or antiparticles are outside the horizon.
-When these superhorizon particles or antiparticles cross back the horizon, the subhorizon observer views all particles and antiparticles, therefore the particle-antiparticle symmetry.
-The amount of particles or antiparticles subhorizon crossing at $a_{\rm crin}$ can be calculated as follow.
-The numerical value $\epsilon_{\rm cr}=\epsilon_{\rm crin}\approx 1.0\times 10^{-2}$ at the subhorizon crossing $a_{\rm crin}$ can be found from the Figure 6 (c) of Ref.~\cite{xuereheating} and we use Eq.~(\ref{finr1}) to calculate the asymmetric and symmetric pair density perturbations
+In the pre-inflation and inflation epoch, the subhorizon observer views the particle-antiparticle asymmetry because some of the particles or antiparticles are outside the horizon.
+These superhorizon particle or antiparticle modes cross back to the horizon in the ${\mathcal P}$-episode.
+The subhorizon observer views the particle-antiparticle symmetry in the ${\mathcal M}$-episode because all particles and antiparticles are inside the horizon.
+At such subhorizon crossing $a_{\rm crin}$, the number of particles or antiparticles can be calculated as follows.
+The numerical value $\epsilon_{\rm cr}=\epsilon_{\rm crin}\approx 1.0\times 10^{-2}$ at the subhorizon crossing $a_{\rm crin}$ can be found from Fig.~\ref{AllBrR} and \ref{crossingf} (a).
+We use Eq.~(\ref{finr1}) to calculate the asymmetric and symmetric pair density perturbations

-at the subhorizon crossing.
-Then the net particle density perturbation (\ref{finr2a}) and the pair density perturbation (\ref{finr2b}) at the horizon crossing (\ref{cconf}) are given by,
+at the subhorizon crossing $a_{\rm crin}$.
+Then the net particle density perturbation (\ref{finr2a}) and the pair density perturbation (\ref{finr2b}) at the subhorizon crossing (\ref{cconf}) are given by,

-They are about $10^{-3}$ in unit of the characteristic density $\rho^c_{\rm end}=3m_{\rm pl}H^2_{\rm end}$ (\ref{ipe}) in the preheating ${\mathcal P}$-episode.
-The partice-antiparticle asymmetry (\ref{finr2a1}) is on the horizon surface at the subhorizon crossing.
-It represents the superhorizon partice-antiparticle asymmetry in the pre-inflation and inflation epochs.
-It also represents the subhorizon restoration of the partice-antiparticle symmetry in the massive pair oscillating ${\mathcal M}$-episode.
+They are about $10^{-3}$ in unit of the characteristic density $\rho^c_{\rm end}=3m_{\rm pl}H^2_{\rm end}$ at inflation end.
+The particle-antiparticle asymmetry (\ref{finr2a1}) is on the horizon surface at the subhorizon crossing.
+It represents the superhorizon particle-antiparticle asymmetry in the pre-inflation and inflation epochs.
+It also represents the subhorizon restoration of the practice-antiparticle symmetry in the ${\mathcal M}$-episode.
+This is because the total number of particles and antiparticles inside and outside the horizon is zero.

-After the subhorizon crossing (\ref{cconf}), the subhorizon sized modes $\delta_{_M}$ and $\Delta_{_M}$ remain inside the horizon as underdamped oscillating modes in the massive pair oscillating ${\mathcal M}$-episode, as shown in Fig.~\ref{crossingf} (a), until they undergo the superhorizon crossing again.
+As shown in Fig.~\ref{crossingf} (a), after the subhorizon crossing (\ref{cconf}), the subhorizon sized modes $\delta^0_{_M}$ and $\Delta^0_{_M}$ remain inside the horizon as underdamped oscillating modes in the ${\mathcal M}$-episode and preserve particle and antiparticle symmetry, until they undergo the superhorizon crossing in the genuine reheating ${\mathcal R}$-episode.